carpentries-incubator/jekyll-pages-novice/_episodes/includes.md

 we would need to make the same adjustment on every page.
 Instead, we can go some way to avoid this hassle by using some magic that Jekyll provides: `include` tags.
-To demonstrate this, we will save the HTML snippet for creating navigation links into a new file called `navigation.html` in a new folder called `_includes` within our repository.
+To demonstrate this, we will save an HTML snippet for creating navigation links into a new file called `navigation.html` in a new folder called `_includes` within our repository.
 The folder `_includes` has special meaning to Jekyll - it tells Jekyll where to look for code snippets that can be reused (included) in other parts of the website.